salboaie/SwarmESB/README.md

-###Hello visitors: These days we are refactoring SwarmESB repository to prepare SwarmESB 2.0 release candidate.
-Please report any issues you notice.

 #SwarmESB central repository.
 Refactoring and master plan:
 This is the new version of SwarmESB, based on [SwarmCore] (https://github.com/salboaie/swarmcore "SwarmCore") that adds: